Assess your data center security flaws before bad guys do!

 - Visualize network and attacker map

 NeSSi2 is an open-source, powered by JIAC framework.
 NeSSi stands for Network Security Simulator, so you can guess what it does.
-It focuses mainly to test intrusion detection algorithms, network analysis, profile-based automated attacks, etc.
+It focuses mainly on testing intrusion detection algorithms, network analysis, profile-based automated attacks, etc.

 It requires Java SE 7 and MySQL to set up and runs.